MediaComem/docker-brownbag/README.md

 # Docker Brown Bag

+This document describes a step-by-step procedure that you can follow to learn the basics of Docker, from running a hello world container to running a multi-machine swarm.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->